geoo115/charity-management-system/docs/workflows/INTEGRATED_WORKFLOW_SYSTEM.md

 # 🌐 **Integrated Workflow System Guide**
-## Lewisham Charity - Unified Community Support Ecosystem
+## Proof-of-Concept: Unified Community Support Ecosystem

 This document outlines how all enhanced workflow systems integrate together to create a unified community support ecosystem.
+This is a demonstration system showcasing modern approaches to charity operations management.

 ## 📋 **Table of Contents**
 1. [System Overview & Architecture](#system-overview--architecture)